CahitKOK/KopernikPizza/README.md

   - 🚲 **Cooldown rule**: After each delivery, courier is unavailable for 30 minutes.
   - If no courier is available → system returns: *"No delivery person available"*.

-### 🎯 Deliverables
+### 🎯 Technical Implementation
-- Orders are created and persisted in the database.
-- Discounts applied correctly based on rules.
+- Complete order lifecycle management with database persistence
+- Automated discount calculation and application
+- Intelligent delivery assignment with geographic zones
+- Comprehensive business rule enforcement
+- Full transaction support with error handling and rollback capabilities
-- Delivery assignment works with prefix matching and cooldown logic.
+- Staff dashboard with real-time analytics and reporting
-- All business rules tested with seeded sample data.